Fort Kearny: First Fort Kearny

 The fort along the Platte River was the second of two army posts in present-day Nebraska to be named after Colonel Stephen W. Kearny of the US Army.
 In 1838, Kearny had scouted the area along the Missouri River at the mouth of Table Creek near present-day Nebraska City looking for a suitable location for an outpost to protect westward travelers.
 In 1846, following Kearny's recommendation, the United States War Department had ordered the building of an outpost on the site and directed Kearny to construct one there.
 The Army then sent Colonel Kearny with a detachment of men from Fort Leavenworth up the Missouri to the area with orders to construct an outpost at the selected site.

 The Army constructed a two-story wooden blockhouse on the site, which became known as Camp Kearny and later Fort Kearny.
 The Army quickly realized, however, the location was not chosen well, since few emigrants passed the site on their way west.
 Instead, the main routes of the trails preferred by emigrants lay to the north near Omaha and to the south.
 Construction was subsequently halted on the site, with the exception of the erection of a number of log huts for temporary quarters for a battalion of troops who wintered there in 1847–1848.

+The fort did see some action during the Civil War.
+On the night of February 15, 1861 a group of armed secessionist took possession of the fort.
+They raised a palmetto flag with the motto: "South Rights," from the flag staff.
+The next day a large party of armed unionists attacked the fort and overtook it from the rebels.
+The men tore down the palmetto flag and raised the Stars and Stripes.